VaporFuse Surfacing an enhanced post-treatment for your 3D parts

-VaporFuse Surfacing is a green industrial technology that delivers sealed and smooth surfaces with improved airtightness, bacteria protection and part strength.
+VaporFuse Surfacing is a green industrial technology that delivers sealed and smooth surfaces with improved airtightness, bacteria protection, and part strength.
 During the process, the surface roughness is reduced to a minimum.
-The technology is suitable for finishing parts made with laser sintering (SLS), HP Multi Jet Fusion(MJF) and other technologies such as (FDM).
-It is compatible with a wide range of materials, from tough PA12 to TPU and other soft materials.
+The technology is suitable for finishing parts made with laser sintering (SLS), HP Multi Jet Fusion(MJF), and other technologies such as (FDM).
+It is compatible with many materials, from tough PA12 to TPU and other soft materials.

 Sealed surfaces: roughness is reduced by up to over 80%, both inside and outside.
 It results in a better flow of water and air in each piece.

-Improved airtightness: Parts with a very thin layer thickness become airtight due to VaporFuse, allowing more design freedom and the use of less manufacturing material.
+Improved airtightness: Parts with a skinny layer thickness become airtight due to VaporFuse, allowing more design freedom and using less manufacturing material.

 Improved stability: Printed parts with greater flexibility & reduced embrittlement.

 Bacteria inhibition: VFS protects surfaces from bacterial growth, making them easier to clean and disinfect.
-That leads to washable surfaces, resistant to chemical and oily products, avoiding residues after cleaning the parts.
+That leads to washable surfaces, resistance to chemical and oily products, and avoiding residues after cleaning the parts.

 A green industrial solution

-Until now, chemical smoothing was mostly linked to aggressive chemicals that can generate toxic waste, having a bad impact on the ecological footprint, but also might be potentially damaging for operators, as they were CMR solvents (carcinogens, mutagens, and reprotoxic).
+Until now, chemical smoothing was mainly linked to aggressive chemicals that can generate toxic waste, having a harmful impact on the ecological footprint, but also might be potentially damaging for operators, as they were CMR solvents (carcinogens, mutagens, and reprotoxic).
 Therefore, the invention of a sustainable post-processing solution was necessary.

 The solvent for vaporfuse surfacing is a non-CMR solvent, eco-friendly.

-In addition, the system does not produce waste, due to a completely closed circuit with the integrated recovery of the solvent.
-The system can operate autonomously 24 hours a day, 7 days a week and is applicable for Industry 4.0.
+In addition, the system does not produce waste due to a completely closed circuit with the integrated recovery of the solvent.
+The system can operate autonomously 24 hours a day, seven days a week, and is applicable for Industry 4.0.

-If you are interest in vaporfusing surfacing, please feel free to contact IN3DTEC.
+If you are interested in vaporfusing surfacing, please get in touch with IN3DTEC.
 We warmly welcome your question or inquiry!